-As an operatic tenor, I spent hundreds of hours preparing roles, and almost everything I do is under my control.
-From text to context, melody to harmony, it’s my responsibility to create a character and deliver an inspired performance.
+As an operatic tenor, I spent hundreds of hours preparing roles, and almost everything I did was under my control.
+From text to context, melody to harmony, it was my responsibility to create a character and deliver an inspired performance.

 But no matter how much you practice, playing the piano means relying on someone else for tuning and adjustments, which requires trust.
 Trust that they will listen to you.
 Trust that they will do the job correctly.
 Trust that they will tell you if something’s not right, and even recommend the right person for specialty services.